Looking for the Speakers feature guide? It's moved!

 Lastly, you can use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
 Think carefully before you do this, however - some sponsors might not want other organizations to have access to their metrics and chats! 🔒

 That was a lot of reading, so congratulations on making it this far!
 You get a cookie. 🍪 Now, why not go check out how to add Speakers to your event?
-It's very similar to adding sponsors, and you've already mastered that. 😉
+It's very similar to adding sponsors, and you're already an expert in that. 😉

 Questions?
 Chat Us or Email firstname.lastname@example.org